brandtkeller/home-lab/README.md

 ## High Level Plan
 - DNS that routes a legit domain internally.
 - A "stable" kubernetes cluster (Highly-available) to provide long-lived services.
 Ability to scale Agents.
 - IaC to reproducible establish a multi-node Highly-available Cluster.
-Preferrably using the same IaC as the stable cluster in a modular format.
+Preferably using the same IaC as the stable cluster in a modular format.
 - A single-node kubernetes cluster that uses large raid-spinning-disk storage and hosts services to backup data.

 ## Repository Structure